TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * The logs are improved (there was not the full list of parameters when the risk profile was changed).
 * The jumping grid in market watch is fixed.
+* External acc color is added to risk profile rules.

 ## Version 2026.02.05.781 (5 February, 2026)
 ### Changes